 The Japanese American Experience: From Pearl Harbor to the Present

 After Pearl Harbor on December 7, 1941, America's leaders chose to lock its Japanese American citizens behind barbed wire in internment camps.
-Imprisoned Nisei (Japanese American citizens born in the United States to immigrant parents) were then paradoxically asked to fight and die for the country that interned them.
+Imprisoned Nisei (Japanese Americans citizens born in the United States to immigrant parents) were then paradoxically asked to fight and die for the country that interned them.
 The Nisei of the 100th Infantry Battalion/442nd Regimental Combat Team, former internees who volunteered to fight for the United States, became the most decorated combat unit of their size in Europe.
 In the Pacific, the Nisei shadow warriors of the Military Intelligence Service provided vital battlefield information to their commanders.
 These impressive military and espionage accomplishments have largely gone unrecognized.
 And after the war, Nisei families rebuilt their lives and continued to make a difference by confronting social injustice.

-Tomio "Tomes" Toyama is an Army Reserve lieutenant colonel with two decades of military service who now works at Apple Computers managing national security sector business.
+Tomio "Tomes" Toyama is an Army Reserve lieutenant colonel with two decades of military service who now works at Apple managing its national security sector business.
 Tomes holds degrees in Arabic and systems engineering from West Point and history from the University of Hawaii.

 This program is free to attend, but pre-registration is suggested.
 Seating capacity is limited to 100.